Recovery Motivation: What to Do When You’re Scared of Failing

 Above all, remember that rehab is the beginning of your overall healing journey.
 Emotions play a big part in your healing process.

 Bottom line: Forget about rehab being an all or nothing, one-time, get-it-right-or-go-home trial to be endured.
 The best approach for you may very well be a more moderate one – keeping the ultimate goal of getting clean and sober front and center, and picking up as much knowledge about how to live a healthier lifestyle in sobriety along the way.
+Your motivation for recovery will grow with each small success.

 And you definitely can do this.